 TIP: This page has been updated for 2022 (although on-page examples are from past years).
 The 1095 forms found in the links below are automatically updated by the IRS when new forms are released each year.
 Please use the official IRS instructions and this page only for additional clarification and as a way to find official resources.

 What is a 1095 Form Used For?

-You’ll need a 1095 form to fill out your Form 1040, U.S. Individual Income Tax Return for 2014 line 61, your Premium Tax Credit form 8962, your Form 8965, Health Coverage Exemptions, and to fill out the worksheet for figuring out your Shared Responsibility Payment on the Form 8965, Health Coverage Exemptions Instructions page 5.
+- Generally speaking, you may need a 1095 form to fill out your Form 1040, U.S. Individual Income Tax Return, your Premium Tax Credit form 8962, your Form 8965, Health Coverage Exemptions, and to fill out the worksheet for figuring out your Shared Responsibility Payment on the Form 8965, Health Coverage Exemptions Instructions in years it is applicable.

-There were a few issues with 1095-A forms this year.
-If you haven’t gotten your 1095-A or got the wrong one, see the updates below.
+There were a few issues with 1095-A forms over the years.
+If you haven’t gotten your 1095-A or got the wrong one, see the updates below for insight.